ianpilipski/IPTech-Coroutines/README.md

 ```

 ### CoroutineRunner
-If you want to run your coroutines faster, or even create CFunc coroutines easier you can use the CoroutineRunner.
-This class will create a runner that ticks in edit mode and in play mode.
-You can create your own instances, and use any patterns you like for instatiating them.
+If you want to run your coroutines faster, or even create CFunc coroutines easier
+you can use the CoroutineRunner.
+This class will create a runner that ticks in edit
+mode and in play mode.
+You can create your own instances, and use any patterns you
+like for instantiating them.

 #### Singleton Pattern
 I have provided a singleton "CoroutineUtility".
-It wraps a call to create the CoroutineRunner instance.
+It wraps a call to create the
+CoroutineRunner instance.
 It can be used as in the following.
 ```csharp

 using IPTech.Coroutines;

 public class MyExampleBehavior : MonoBehaviour {

     void Start() {
         CoroutineUtility.Start(TestCoroutine());
     }